Zihad550/Zihad550/README.md

 I'm 21 years old Software Developer.
 With 3 years of working experience with Typescript, Javascript, React, Vue, Node, Express, and MongoDB.

 I like to learn new technologies and do real-world projects with them.
+I'm currently looking for a job opportunity.
 Currently, I'm learning CI/CD and Go.

 <!-- ## Programming languages and libraries -->